Sam-3-git/Configuration-Manager-PS/README.md

 # Get-UpdateSourceFiles
 Script used when trying to obtain source file.
 This script will check the meta data present in ConfigMan to determine download locations.
 Will not work with Expired or Superseded updates.
 Not tested with 3rd Party Update Publishers.
+Updates must be present in Config Man Console.

+#